Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 **NOTE**: Any node which is locked will remain in the state `inProgress` with the `stateHelper` message of `"failed to lock"` until the action times out, or the lock is released.
 These nodes will report as `failed` with the `stateHelper` message of `"time expired; could not complete update"` if action times out.
 This includes NCNs which are manually locked to prevent accidental rebooting and firmware updates.

 ---

+## Declarative vs Imperative FAS Updates

+In most cases, FAS will update firmware on each node to the required version.
+This version is determined by comparing the `semantic versions` for all valid images for each node and selecting the highest value.
+Sometimes however, a different version is required for updating a node.
+FAS can update a node to any uploaded version using the [Override an Image for an Update](#override-an-image-for-an-update) procedure.
+If the required image is not installed, obtain the RPM or ZIP file and use the [Load Firmware from RPM or ZIP file](#load-firmware-from-rpm-or-zip-file) procedure.

+---